Tungnath Temple: Highest Shiva Temple in the World

 Tungnath Temple is located near the mesmerizing hill station of Chopta.
 Tungnath Temple comes second in the order of the Panch Kedar and is directly linked with the Pandavas.

 Tungnath Temple is believed to be established over 1000 years ago and is believed to be constructed by the Pandavas after Kurukshetra.

-Tungnath Temple is made up of stones and includes a wooden stage at the highest dome which has sixteen openings.
+Tungnath Temple is made up of stones and includes a wooden stage at the highest dome, which has sixteen openings.
 This temple is constructed according to the North Indian Hindu Architecture style.
 The chamber includes “ashtadhatu” which is composed of eight metals, idols of saint Vyas and Kala Bhairav, and the followers of Lord Shiva.

 Religious Significance of Tungnath Temple

 According to Hindu Mythology, Tungnath Temple was constructed by the Pandavas after the end of the Kurukshetra war.
-It is believed that they constructed this temple to please Lord Shiva as he was angry after all the destruction caused by the Kurukshetra war.
+It is believed that they constructed this temple to please Lord Shiva, as he was angry after all the destruction caused by the Kurukshetra war.

-The word Tungnath is derived from ‘Tung’ meaning arms and ‘Nath’ symbolizing Lord Shiva.
+The word Tungnath is derived from ‘Tung’, meaning arms and ‘Nath’ symbolizing Lord Shiva.
 According to the Temple history, sage Vyas Rishi advised the Pandavas that their sins will only be forgiven if they will worship Lord Shiva and make him happy.

-However, lord Shiva took the form of bull to hide from them.
+However, lord Shiva took the form of a bull to hide from them.
 When Pandavas found Lord Shiva, his body parts were rematerialized at five different locations and “Tungnath” is the place where Lord Shiva hands were found.